 - 3.1 In exercising the power to establish a local authority trading company (LATC), local authorities were obliged under the 2003 Act to have regard to Statutory Guidance.
 The "General Power for Local Authorities to Trade in Function Related Activities Through a Company" was issued and it is to this document that this and other councils in establishing the companies have had regard to. - 3.2 That Statutory Guidance is now out of date, however, and was withdrawn as of 17th June 2014.
 Whilst new guidance is awaited, the withdrawn guidance nevertheless remains useful and largely very relevant.
 Where it is still relevant, this Code has had regard to it and, where associated with the principles of this Code, accompanying direct quotes from the Government Guidance are included throughout. - 3.3 All listed companies are subject to the UK Corporate Governance Code7.
-The Council will expect all of its companies and their subsidiaries, and indeed any company with which it is associated, to adopt the "comply or explain" approach of the UK Corporate Governance Code as a demonstration of best practice in corporate governance. - 3.4 The Corporate Governance Guidance and Principles for Unlisted Companies in the UK8 and also the Corporate Governance Handbook9 have additionally been utilised in the compiling of this Code of Practice.
+The Council will expect all of its companies and their subsidiaries, and indeed any company with which it is associated, to adopt the "comply or explain" approach of the UK Corporate Governance Code as a demonstration of best practice in corporate governance. - 3.4 The Corporate Governance Guidance and Principles for Unlisted Companies in the UK^8 and also the Corporate Governance Handbook9 have additionally been utilised in the compiling of this Code of Practice. - 3.5 The Council itself has adopted a Code of Corporate Governance and the approach of this Code of Practice will fall to be associated with the provisions of that Code.